leobudima/elogii-blog/content/proof-of-delivery-definitive-guide.md

 But there is some common information for all PODs

-And usually, a proof of delivery document has:
+And usually, proof of delivery document has:

 * Shipper or courier Logo
 * Date and time of delivery